joncahn/epicc-documentation/docs/source/usage.rst

     snakemake --profile profiles/slurm results/combined/plots/Heatmap__regions__most__test_smk_${scale}__ColCEN__interesting_genes.pdf --config heatmap_target_file="data/target_genes.bed" heatmap_target_file_label="interesting_genes" heatmaps_scales=${scale}
   done

-Otherwise, to rerun a specific analysis, force snakemake to recreate the target file, adding to the snakemake command: ``<target_file> --force`` e.g ``snakemake --cores 1 results/combined/plots/srna_sizes_stats_test_snakemake_sRNA.pdf --force``
+If snakemake says that all the file are already present and you would still like to rerun a specific analysis, force snakemake to recreate the target file, adding to the snakemake command: ``<target_file> --force`` e.g ``snakemake --cores 1 results/combined/plots/srna_sizes_stats_test_snakemake_sRNA.pdf --force``

 If only the combined analysis is to be performed, and not everything else, delete all the chkpts files in ``results/combined/chkpts/`` as well as in the chkpt of each relevant environment ``results/<env>/chkpts/<env>_analysis__<analysis_name>__<ref_genome>.done``.